1. Post-War Britain

-No longer a political or economic superpower, she has instead excelled in the arts, the development of cutting-edge technology, the service industries and in sport.
+No longer a political or economic superpower, Britain has instead excelled in the arts, the development of cutting-edge technology, the service industries, and in sport.>

-1981 England win the Ashes, rejuvinated by a swashbuckling 149 not out by Ian Botham at Headingley.
+1981: England win the Ashes, rejuvenated by a swashbuckling 149 not out by Ian Botham at Headingley.

 "The Lady's not for turning."

 "In politics, if you want anything said, ask a man.
 If you want anything done, ask a woman."

 "Don't follow the crowd, let the crowd follow you."